Hatch vs New Mexico Chile: Place, Not Pepper

 Heat Tier Medium Medium

-vs Jalapeño 1× hotter 1× hotter
+vs Jalapeño 1x hotter 1x hotter

-Flavor earthy and sweet earthy and sweet
+Flavor earthy and sweet earthy, sweet, roasted, green-to-red

 Species C. annuum C. annuum

-Origin USA USA
+Origin USA New Mexico, USA

 Hatch Chile vs New Mexico Chile Heat Levels

-Both peppers sit in the 1,000-8,000 SHU range, which places them firmly in the medium heat classification — hotter than a bell pepper but well below the jalapeño's typical 2,500-8,000 SHU ceiling.
+Both peppers sit in the 1,000-8,000 SHU range, which places them firmly in the the medium SHU classification - hotter than a bell pepper but well below the jalapeño's typical 2,500-8,000 SHU ceiling.
 At their mildest, both clock in around 1,000 SHU, roughly one-third the heat of an average jalapeño.
 At their peak, an 8,000 SHU specimen matches the hottest jalapeños you'd pull from a grocery bin.

 The critical thing to understand: there is no heat difference between these two peppers in any measurable, consistent sense.
 A New Mexico Chile grown in Hatch, New Mexico becomes a Hatch Chile by location alone - the SHU range does not change.
 What does change heat within either category is the specific variety (NuMex Big Jim, Heritage 6-4, Sandia) and growing conditions like soil mineral content, irrigation timing, and temperature stress during pod development.